Bashkiria (1917–1919): History

-In the village of Yelpachikha, a local Bashkir council was formed, only to be massacred by Bolshevik forces shortly after its establishment.
+In the village of Yelpachikha, a local Bashkir council was formed, only for its members to be killed by Bolshevik forces shortly after its establishment.
 Relations continued to decline between the Bashkirs and Bolsheviks, despite a statement by Vladimir Lenin describing the Bashkir movement as "not counter-revolutionary" and "quite natural and very necessary."
 Following the capture of Orenburg by the Red Army, the Central Shuro at first chose to work with the Bolsheviks, declaring neutrality in the Russian Civil War, and adopted its own constitution, the Regulations of Autonomous Lesser Bashkiria, which declared, among other things, the status of the Bashkir language as the sole official language.
 On 26 February 1918, the Bashkir government declared to work alongside the Bolsheviks.

 Tensions, however, remained high.
-Following the arrests of multiple government members by the Bolsheviks, a group of Bashkir youth from the Tulqyn formed their own government body, the Provisional Revolutionary Council of Bashkiria, submitted a resolution "On the Autonomy of Bashkiria", and submitted it to the People's Commissariat for Nationalities for approval.
+Following the arrests of several government members by the Bolsheviks, a group of Bashkir youth from the Tulqyn formed their own government body, the Provisional Revolutionary Council of Bashkiria, submitted a resolution "On the Autonomy of Bashkiria", and submitted it to the People's Commissariat for Nationalities for approval.
 At first, it was approved, and the publishing of Bashkir-language texts began.
 However, only shortly after its establishment, the PRCB was abolished by Orenburg Oblast Executive Committee following condemnations of national autonomy, with the PRCB being explicitly compared to the Central Shuro.

 By March 1918, the situation had reached a breaking point.
 Independent Bashkir regiments had begun clashing with the Red Army, and two members of the government (Gabdulla Idebayev and Gimran Magazov) were executed by the Bolsheviks.
 The Red Guards actively conducted attacks on Bashkirs and seized weapons.
-On 3–4 April 1918, Bashkir military commander Amir Qaramyshev, with assistance from Orenburg Cossacks, sieged the prison where the Bashkir government was held, leading to their release.
-Four days later, in Soviet-controlled Ufa, a secretive meeting of Bashkir leaders was held, and it was determined to fight the Bolsheviks.
+On 3–4 April 1918, Bashkir military commander Amir Qaramyshev, with assistance from Orenburg Cossacks, besieged the prison where the Bashkir government was held, leading to their release.
+Four days later, in Soviet-controlled Ufa, a secret meeting of Bashkir leaders was held at which it was determined to fight the Bolsheviks.